nerav-doshi/WatsonDiscovery-TradeFinance/README.md

 On IBM Cloud Premium plans, the Discovery for Content Intelligence Contracts enrichment is available if you choose the Project type of Document retrieval, then select the Apply contracts enrichment checkbox.

 # Prerequisite
-You will need IBM Cloud Pak for Data instance: https://ibm.biz/BdqLCZ
+You will need IBM Cloud Pak for Data instance
 # Steps:

 1. [Clone the repo](#1-clone-the-repo)